User API

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the User List method includes the following elements:

-Note: For a description of the JSON name:value pairs in a user object, above see User JSON.
+Note: For details on the JSON name/value pairs in a user object, see User JSON.

 User Info